LinusHenze/Fugu/README.md

 # Fugu
 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

+__UPDATE:__ NewTerm and other Apps that do not rely on tweak injection should work now.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.
-While it is possible to install Sileo (or Cydia), most stuff installed through them won't work.
+While it is possible to install Sileo (or Cydia), tweaks (and probably other stuff) won't work.
 Additionally, although the root filesystem is mounted read/write, __rebooting into non-jailbroken mode will reset the root filesystem back to stock!__

 # Supported Devices
-Currently, the iPad Pro (2017) is the only officially supported device (on iOS 13 - 13.3.1).
+Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.3.1).
-iPhone 7 should be supported as well, but is currently untested.
-(Please test!)

 # Building
 _Note that you can also download a precompiled version from the releases tab._